Sadie stood at the window. She could hear the conversation below.

 “You’ll do what we tell you if you want to stay alive!
 It’s more than you traitors to the Crown deserve.
 You too, boy!
 Get inside!”
 For Billy had come out to see what was happening.
 “You’re not leaving either.
-You’ve been serving us.”
+You’ve been serving us-and hearing our conversations!.”

 “Your behavior is uncalled for, sir!”exclaimed Papa, furiously.
 “This is a public inn where people may come and go as they please!”

 “We’re in charge now!
 Bring us more food, and have our rooms ready.”

 Sadie rushed downstairs, afraid for her father and cousin.
 Now as they were shooed back into the house by the soldiers, her mother drew her into the kitchen, and pushed her down behind the apple barrel.

 “You’re the one that will have to go,” whispered Mother, desperately.
 “You’re the only one of us they haven’t seen.
 But they mustn’t spot you.”